 By choosing a program that specializes in treating the special developmental needs associated with young adulthood, patients receive treatment specifically designed for their unique issues.
-Menninger’s Compass Program for Young Adults' clinical treatment team members are experts in recognizing and helping patients manage the difficulties in transitioning into young adulthood.
+Menninger’s Compass Program for Young Adults' clinical treatment team members are experts in recognizing and helping patients manage the transition into young adulthood.

 The Menninger treatment team strives to understand and treat each individual as a whole person medically, psychologically, socially and spiritually.
 These multiple perspectives aid the evaluation of each person’s health, behavior and situations at work and home, as well as help with treatment planning.